RIKEN-BCIL/BOLDLagMapping/README.md

 with
 **drLag4Drev4_hcp.m** for tracking and **drDeperf_hcp_seed.m** for deperfusioning.

-- Einsteining is to remove the perfusion lag structure, a major component of physiological "noise" for fMRI.
+- **Einsteining** is a hard working process to remove the perfusion lag structure, a major component of physiological noise for fMRI.
-- Application **before** ICA-FIX is recommended!
+- Application **before** ICA-FIX is recommended (see Aso & Hayashi, ISMRM2022)

 -~-~-~-~-~-~-~-~-~-~